Skip to main content

 The list of supported tokens:

 • {arg} - Relative snapshot path without extension.
-These come from the arguments passed to the toHaveScreenshot() and toMatchSnapshot() calls; if called without arguments, this will be an auto-generated snapshot name.
+This comes from the arguments passed to toHaveScreenshot(), toMatchAriaSnapshot() or toMatchSnapshot(); if called without arguments, this will be an auto-generated snapshot name.

 • Value: foo/bar/baz

-• {ext} - snapshot extension (with dots)
+• {ext} - Snapshot extension (with the leading dot).

 • Value: .png